INTERVIEW — TAPE #306, SIDE #1

 Q: Good luck with your inventions and everything.

-(TRANSCRIBER’S NOTE: THE FLIGHTS HAD BEEN PROMPT AND WITHOUT ANY COMPLICATIONS .
+(TRANSCRIBER’S NOTE: AT ONE POINT WHEN I WASN’T RECORDING, MEL MENTIONED SOMETHING ABOUT THE LAWS OF THE UNIVERSE AND I RESPONDED BY COMMENTING: “UNLESS THE LAWS OF THE UNIVERSE CHANGE.”
+THE FLIGHTS HAD BEEN PROMPT AND WITHOUT ANY COMPLICATIONS .
 I WAS DISTRESSED WHEN NANCY WASN’T WAITING AT THE GATE SO I WENT TO GET MY LUGGAGE AND PAGED HER TO MEET ME IN THE BAGGAGE CLAIM AREA.
 SHE SOON MET ME WITH HER AUNT ROSLYN AND EXPLAINED THAT SHE’D BEEN DETAINED AT THE SECURITY CHECKPOINT BECAUSE OF A HAIR CLIP.
 ROSELYN’S HUSBAND KEITH WAS CONVENIENTLY WAITING OUTSIDE THE TERMINAL FOR US IN A NEW, LARGE CADILLAC.
 I EXPLAINED HOW INSTEAD OF TAKING NOTES I WAS GOING TO KEEP A JOURNAL OF MY TRIP USING MY TAPE RECORDER AND FIRST TURNED IT ON WHEN WE ARRIVED AT ROSELYN’S HOUSE.
 I DON’T TRANSCRIBE ALL THE BACKGROUND CONVERSATION.)

 Q: So what are the names of the three black doggies?
 This one is what?